miraai/Flappy-Bird-Sprites/README.md

 # Flappy-Bird-Sprites
-Sprites for Flappy Bird game made in Godot Game Engine
+Sprites for Flappy Bird game in Godot Game Engine